Amsterdam/ee-react-form-demos/README.md

 ## Aims of this repo

-This project uses [Storybook](https://storybook.js.org/) to provide demos and examples of common use-cases of forms for Gemeente Amsterdam.
-There are 2 recommended approaches for building forms in the frontend library [React](react.dev):
+This project uses [Storybook](https://storybook.js.org/) to provide demos and examples of common form use-cases for Gemeente Amsterdam.

-1. Simple flat forms with minimal fields - Forms via [plain HTML5](https://developer.mozilla.org/en-US/docs/Web/HTML/Reference/Elements/form)
+There are two recommended approaches for building forms in [React](react.dev):

-2. Advanced/larger forms - Forms via [React Hook Form](https://react-hook-form.com)
+1. **Simple forms** — few fields, single level of hierarchy, no conditional logic → use [plain HTML5 forms](https://developer.mozilla.org/en-US/docs/Web/HTML/Reference/Elements/form)

-- **Flat** means with a single level of hierachy (i.e. no conditional child fields).
+2. **Complex forms** — many fields, conditional child fields, or relations between fields → use [React Hook Form](https://react-hook-form.com)

-- **Minimal fields** means with simple default form fields (for example, input, textarea, select) with no conditional handling or relations between fields.
+Check out the [project storybook](https://amsterdam.github.io/ee-react-form-demos/) for documentation and demos.

-[TODO: See storybook docs]
+If you are looking for a React Hook Form + Amsterdam Design System solution, check out our forms package [ee-ads-rhf](https://github.com/Amsterdam/ee-ads-rhf).

 ## How to use this repo?